kantarogit/outages-monitor/README.md

 # outages-monitor
-Get a mail notification every time there is planned power outage in your area
+Get a mail notification every time there is planned power outage in your area.

 This is a Node.js application that notifies users of planned outages by EVN Macedonia, in their area using data from the EVN website.